Mix Nine: Pre-show and promotions

 On September 18, a 2-minute video teaser was uploaded via YG Entertainment's YouTube in which Yang briefly described the show concept.
 Through his Instagram account, Yang also constantly updated which companies he already visited and how many trainees had passed so far.
-At the same time, the show also released photos of trainees who had undergone the audition, which included members from KNK, 24K, ONF, Loona, and JJCC.
+At the same time, the show also released photos of trainees who had undergone the audition, which included members from KNK, 24K, ONF, Loona, A.C.E and JJCC.

 On September 14, JTBC announced an upcoming press conference on the 19th.
 On that day, the show's producers Han Dong-chul and Yoo Sung Mo attended a press conference held at the JTBC building, and the confirmation of the show's premiere was announced to be on October 29.
 On September 25, Noh Hong-cheol was announced to be the host of the show.
 About a month after, JTBC released a representative image of the show on October 11 with the caption 'Save a Shining Boy and Girl' and the logo 9.
 On the same day, another video teaser, in which singer Zion.T was announced as one of the judges of the show, was released.

 The day before the premiere of the show, the show's production presentation was held at a hotel near Hakdong Station.
 Yang Hyun-suk and Han Dong-cheol, together with Seungri and Zion.T attended the presentation.
 On the same day, the participants singing and dancing to its theme song was released.
 On November 19 two different versions of the song and music videos were released.
 Three different versions of the song were released overall: Boys' version led by Hyojin of ONF, girls' version led by Lee Sujin from Fave Entertainment (now in Weeekly) and a co-ed version performed by both teams.
 Produced by Teddy, "Just Dance" was reported to be his first song produced for a non-YG Entertainment artist.